-- 48% of large companies place the blame for worst security breaches to their employees.
+- 48% of large companies place the blame for the worst security breaches to their employees.

-- 46% of largest global corporations utilize Instant Messengers (IMs) as the tool for daily collaboration.
+- 46% of the largest global corporations utilize Instant Messengers (IMs) as the tool for daily collaboration.

 - 64% of employees admit using the Internet for their interests during work hours.

-- 37% employees report that they continuously use web during work.
+- 37% of employees report that they continuously use the web during work.

 - 27% companies say that they would fire the employees who misuse the Internet resources for personal gains if they are caught.

-- As much as 90% employees believe that Internet is addictive.
+- As much as 90% of employees believe that the Internet is addictive.